Toric invariance of vertically parametrized systems: Toric invariance and cosets

 \begin{theorem} Let $\GG\in \{ \RR_{>0},\RR^*,\CC^*\}$ and consider a vertical system $F\in \kk[\k,x^\pm]^s$ as in \eqref{eq:NkB}.
 Let $\K\subseteq\GG^m$ be a Euclidean open set such that $\VV_{\GG}(F_\k)\neq\varnothing$ for some $\k\in\K$.
 For $A\in\ZZ^{d\times n}$, the following are equivalent: \begin{enumerate}[label=(\roman*)] \item $\VV_{\GG}(F_\k)$ is $\T_A$-invariant over $\GG$ for all $\k\in \K$. \item $F$ is $\T_A$-invariant over $\GG$. \item $F$ is $\T_A$-invariant (over $\CC^*$). \end{enumerate} \end{theorem} \begin{proof} The implications (iii) $\Rightarrow$ (ii) $\Rightarrow$ (i) are clear.
 For the implication (i) $\Rightarrow$ (iii), form the complex incidence variety

-Taking Zariski closures in the complex torus, we have $\overline{\GG^d}=(\CC^*)^d$ and $\overline{\E\cap(\K\times\GG^n)}=\E$; this is obvious in the complex case, whereas in the real case, it follows by smoothness of $\E$ \cite[Thm.~3.1]{FeliuHenrikssonPascual2025vertical} together with denseness of a Euclidean open subset of the real part of a smooth complex variety defined by polynomials with real coefficients (see \cite[Thm.~6.5]{Pascualescudero2022local} and \cite[Prop.~3.3.6]{BCR}).
+{which by \cite[Thm.~3.1]{FeliuHenrikssonPascual2025vertical} is irreducible and smooth.} Taking Zariski closures in the complex torus, we have $\overline{\GG^d}=(\CC^*)^d$ and $\overline{\I\cap(\K\times\GG^n)}=\I$; this is obvious in the complex case, whereas in the real case, {we use that a Euclidean open subset of the real part of an irreducible smooth complex variety defined by polynomials with real coefficients is dense} (see \cite[Thm.~6.5]{Pascualescudero2022local} and \cite[Prop.~3.3.6]{BCR}).
 With this in place, for the map

-we have using (i) that
+we have, using (i), that

 which is equivalent to (iii) by \eqref{eq:toric_explained}. \end{proof}

 For common parameter sets $\K$, checking that $\VV_{\GG}(F_\k)\neq\varnothing$ for some $\k\in\K$ boils down to a simple computation, as the next lemma indicates.